xaur/decred-news/guidelines.md

 ## Reviewing

 Take a note of the Git revision you review.
 If the file changes after your review, only the difference needs to be re-reviewed.
-This difference can be seen by constructing a diff link, e.g.:
+This difference can be shown by constructing a diff link, e.g.:

 https://github.com/xaur/decred-news/compare/5df8b0f2...draft06